QiXuanMin/qixuanmin.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Qixuan Min is a graduate student with a master degree at the University of Chinese Academy of Sciences, Shanghai Institute of Optics and Fine Mechanics.
-His research interests include **Metasurface, Computational Imaging, Light-field Camera and Optical Neural Network**.
-During his Master's program, he focused on metasurface based computational imaging, advised by Prof. Guohai Situ.
-During his undergraduate studies, his research interests were in robotics. **He is finding a Ph.D.
-Position!**
+Qixuan Min is a graduate student with a master degree at the University of Chinese Academy of Sciences.
+His research interests include **Nanophotonics(Metasurface), Computational Imaging, Deep Learning, Phase-Space Optics, Structured Light and Quantum Technology**.